KlausGPaul/ml-stammtisch/data/README.md

 # Data folder

-Download the dataset using the [Crunch ECG jupyter notebook]("../Notebooks/Crunch ECG.ipynb").
+Download the dataset using the [Crunch ECG jupyter notebook in the Notebooks folder](../Notebooks).